 - Each course earns one course credit (equal to four (4) semester hours). - For successful completion of course work, students abroad may transfer up to a maximum of 4.5 course credits for one semester (up to 9 course credits for the year) and may not take fewer than 4 course credits per semester.
 To take more than 4.5 credits per semester, a student must petition the Academic Program and Standards Committee.
 If a student registers for more than the maximum courses allowed without permission from the committee, the on-campus coordinator, their academic advisor at Dickinson, and the Center for Global Study and Engagement, the course credit will not transfer. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
-Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - The Chinese language courses, the culture course, and other regular courses taught by faculty at Peking University will appear with titles on the Dickinson transcript.
+Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - All courses, including the Chinese language courses, the culture course, and other regular courses taught by faculty at Peking University will appear with titles on the Dickinson transcript.
 To get Dickinson credit, your grade has to be the equivalent of a Dickinson "C" or higher (2.00 on a 4.00 scale, at least a "60" out of a 100 point scale at Beida).
 Those that receive a grade of "C" or better will receive a "T" on their transcript.
 The "T" will signify earned credit.
 However, the grade that is earned in the class will not appear on the Dickinson College Transcript.
-Grades earned for the culture course and the spring internship will be calculated in the Dickinson GPA. - Must be taken for a grade; pass/fail courses are not allowed.
+The internship is offered for credit/no credit and will not earn a letter grade. - Must be taken for a grade; pass/fail courses are not allowed.